Airbus A350 XWB

 Subcontractors include Hexcel Corporation (carbon-fibre composites), Spirit Aerosystems (upper fuselage), GKN (fixed trailing edge) and Latecoeure.

-In September 2010, Airbus ordered CAE to design and build full flight simulators (FFS) for the Airbus A350 XWB and Boeing 777 aircraft.
+In September 2010, Airbus contracted CAE to design and build full flight simulators (FFS) for the Airbus A350 XWB and Boeing 777 aircraft.

-CAE will develop two CAE 7000 series FFS for A350 XWB and six CAE Simfinity A350 XWB Airbus process trainers.
-The first FFS will be delivered to Airbus in 2012.
+CAE developed two CAE 7000 series FFS for A350 XWB and six CAE Simfinity A350 XWB Airbus process trainers.
+The first FFS was delivered to Airbus in 2012.

-In August 2011, the first Airbus XWB centre wing box and keel beam were delivered to Airbus' St. Nazaire facility for assembling.
-The delivery is an important step towards the final assembly of the aircraft.
+In August 2011, the first Airbus XWB centre wing box and keel beam were delivered to Airbus’ St Nazaire facility for assembling.
+The delivery was an important step towards the final assembly of the aircraft.

 Flight deck

-In January 2008, Thales was selected to provide the A350 XWB avionics and cockpit systems, to include the integrated modular avionics suite, interactive control and display systems and air data and inertial reference unit.
-The A350 will have six 38cm (15in) displays.
+In January 2008, Thales was selected to provide the A350 XWB avionics and cockpit systems, including the integrated modular avionics suite, interactive control and display systems, and air data and inertial reference unit.
+The A350 has six 38cm (15in) displays.

 Honeywell was selected in March 2008 to supply the flight management system (FMS) and aircraft environment surveillance system (AESS).
 The AESS combines a traffic collision avoidance system (TCAS), mode-S transponders and RDR-400 weather radar.

-The RDR-4000 has also been selected for the Airbus A380 and for the US C-17 and Japanese C-X military transport aircraft.
-It uses pulse compression to provide simultaneous long-range and high-resolution performance and provides 3D volumetric scanning, using ground clutter extraction of the weather and terrain ahead of the aircraft.
+The RDR-4000 was been selected for the Airbus A380 and for the US C-17 and Japanese C-X military transport aircraft.
+It uses pulse compression to provide simultaneous long-range and high-resolution performance, as well as 3D volumetric scanning, using ground clutter extraction of the weather and terrain ahead of the aircraft.

-Rockwell Collins has been selected to supply: communications systems, including VOR-900 VHF and HF systems, ARINC 781 satellite communications and avionics communications router; avionics systems including data network, a multimode receiver landing system and digital low-range altimeter (D-LRA); and navigation systems including ADF-900 automatic direction finder and DME-2100 distance measuring equipment.
+Rockwell Collins was selected to supply communications systems, including VOR-900 VHF and HF systems, ARINC 781 satellite communications and avionics communications router; avionics systems, including data network, a multimode receiver landing system and digital low-range altimeter (D-LRA); and navigation systems, including ADF-900 automatic direction finder and DME-2100 distance measuring equipment.
 Sagem Defense Securite is supplying the flight data acquisition unit and the secure communications interface.

 A350 cabin

-The modular cabin layout can be reconfigured overnight to allow airlines flexibility to adapt for seasonal needs.
+The modular cabin layout can be reconfigured overnight to allow airlines the flexibility to adapt to seasonal needs.

-The cabin is laid out with twin aisles, typically with eight abreast and six abreast seats in economy and in first class.
-The cabin is 5.36m wide and 46m long in the A350-800.
+The cabin is laid out with twin aisles, typically with eight abreast and six abreast seats in economy and in first class, respectively.
+The cabin is 5.36 -wide and 46m long in the A350-800.
 The rest area for the eight cabin crew is installed above the rear bulk cargo hold.

-Honeywell has been selected to provide the environmental control management systems for cabin heating, cooling and pressurisation.
+Honeywell was selected to provide the environmental control management systems for cabin heating, cooling and pressurisation.

 Cargo

-The A350-800 will carry underfloor cargo of 26 standard LD3 containers or up to eight pallets and two LD3 containers.
+The A350-800 carries an underfloor cargo of 26 standard LD3 containers or up to eight pallets and two LD3 containers.
 The total cargo volume is 115m³.

-The A350-900 will carry underfloor cargo of 11 pallets or 34 standard LD3 containers and the total cargo volume is 147m³.
+The A350-900 carries an underfloor cargo of 11 pallets or 34 standard LD3 containers, and the total cargo volume is 147m³.

 Trent XWB engines

-Rolls-Royce has developed the Trent XWB engine for the A350 XWB.
+Rolls-Royce developed the Trent XWB engine for the A350 XWB.
 Like its Trent engine predecessors, the Trent XWB is configured with a three-shaft design.
-The fan is expected to be of approximately 3m in diameter and the bypass ratio about 11.
+The fan is approximately 3m in diameter and the bypass ratio is about 11.

 In 2005, Goodrich was selected by Airbus to supply the engine nacelles and thrust reverser systems for all variants of the A350 XWB aircraft.
 The first thrust reverser was delivered to the Rolls-Royce facility in Derby in November 2010.

 The fuel capacity is 150,000l.
 The fuel tanks are fitted with a nitrogen-inerting system.
-Parker Aerospace has been selected to supply the fuel system and the hydraulics power and distribution systems.
+Parker Aerospace has been selected to supply the fuel system, hydraulics power and distribution systems.

 On 22 November 2010, Rolls-Royce was awarded a $1.8bn contract by Air China to supply Trent XWB engines for ten A350 XWB aircraft.

-In December 2007 Airbus announced that Messier Dowty had been selected as supplier for the main landing gear and Liebherr-Aerospace for the nose landing gear.
-The main landing gear for 800 and 900 versions will have four-wheel bogie and dual side stay, with six-wheel bogie for the 1000 variant.
-The main landing gear will be chrome and cadmium-free and make increased use of advanced materials such as titanium.
-Goodrich, of Troy, Ohio, has been selected to supply the A350 wheels and carbon brakes.
+In December 2007 Airbus announced that Messier Dowty was selected as a supplier for the main landing gear and Liebherr-Aerospace for the nose landing gear.
+The first set of the new Airbus A350-900 main landing gears was delivered in April 2011.
+The main landing gear for 800 and 900 versions has four-wheel bogie and dual side stay, with six-wheel bogie for the 1000 variant.
+The main landing gear is chrome and cadmium-free and makes increased use of advanced materials such as titanium.
+Goodrich, of Troy, Ohio, US, was selected to supply the A350 wheels and carbon brakes.

-Messier-Bugatti will supply the electronic and hydraulic landing and braking control systems.
+Messier-Bugatti supplies the electronic and hydraulic landing and braking control systems.

 Airbus inaugurated a new landing gear system test facility at Filton, UK, in October 2010.
 The construction was undertaken at an estimated cost of €39m.